Sorting by

 Mis-Selling Issues: The main mis-selling concern with PCH relates to undisclosed terms and conditions, such as mileage limits and charges for excess wear and tear.
 Some customers have also raised issues regarding the discretionary commissions that dealers might receive, which can affect the lease terms.

 UK Lenders Offering PCH: Leading providers of PCH include Lex Autolease, LeasePlan, and ALD Automotive.
-Car dealers often play a crucial role in promoting these leasing agreements, and there is potential for mis-selling if all terms are not clearly communicated to the customer.
+Car dealers often play a crucial role in promoting these leasing agreements, and there is potential for mis-selling if all terms are not communicated to the customer.

 Conditional Sale (CS)